simsam8/idd-solafune/report/report.md

 ## Training time

 All the models we tried had varying sizes, and took different amount of time to train.
-Referring to Table \ref{param_size} and Figure \ref{training_time}, the smallest models only needed around a third of the time training compared to the largest models TransUNet and ViT.
-From Table \ref{min_area_f1} we see that there is only a marginal increase in performance.
+As shown in Table \ref{param_size} and Figure \ref{training_time}, the smallest models require only about one-third of the time training of the largest models TransUNet and ViT.
+Table \ref{min_area_f1} shows only a marginal increase in performance.

 \begin{table}[!ht]
 \resizebox{6cm}{!}{